Naihe0/EE443_final_project/README.md

 2. Download the `data.zip` from GDrive link provided in the Ed Discussion

-Your folder structure should look like this:
+The folder structure should look like this:
 ```
 ├── data
 │   ├── test